GAMSAT Section 3: How to Prepare

 You can also sign up for our Free Trial which includes a GAMSAT ® Study Guide with a week-by-week study schedule for Section 3 (as well as Section 1 & 2) to help you plan out your preparation.

 Many students who sit the GAMSAT ® come from a non-science background, and whilst it can be daunting, the right approach and understanding of Section 3 will go a long way.
 As mentioned above, the GAMSAT ® exam is designed to assess your reasoning and problem-solving skills rather than your recall of specific content.
-That being said, it is generally recommended that students have a basic understanding of core scientific concepts, and so students from a non-science background should factor in learning such content in their study plan.
+While scientific knowledge is not necessary to do well in Section 3, having a firm understanding of basic and fundamental scientific concepts will still help.
+Therefore, it is recommended that students have a basic understanding of core scientific concepts and students from non-science backgrounds should factor this into their study plan.
 At the same time, it is just as important for all students to test their understanding of these basic concepts through practice questions, and at the same time rehearse their analysis and application of information introduced in question stems.
-For more advice on how to approach the GAMSAT ® exam from a non-science background, check out this blog article.
+For more advice, check out our comprehensive guide on how to approach the GAMSAT ® exam from a non-science background.

-Remember, when looking at these topics you only want to know the principles underpinning the biology.
+Remember, when looking at these topics you only want to know the principles underpinning these areas.

 The list of GAMSAT ® Biology topics above should provide you with a good place to start your GAMSAT ® study.
 However, the next question is, how do you begin to build this foundational knowledge and then start answering questions?